Advice

 3. Get Government Contracts for Your Dump Truck Business

 Construction sites always generate debris.
-Therefore, construction zones often translate to opportunities for dump truck owner-operators.
-If you follow these steps, you might find some interesting dump truck contracts.
+This means that construction zones often translate to opportunities for dump truck owner-operators.

-1. Search for construction zones within your service range.
+Search for construction zones within your service range.
+Use tools such as ConstructionMap.info for this.

 5. Reach Out to Local Builders and Developers